normand1/HyperFeeder/README.md

 - [podcastDataSourcePlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastDataSourcePlugins): These plugins will be invoked to generate the urls for a set of "Stories" that will be used to generate the rest of the podcast.
 Any plugin used here must return data in the form of a ["Story" class](https://github.com/normand1/HyperFeeder/blob/master/podcastTextGenerationApp/story.py).
 Subclasses of Story are valid outputs of this plugin as well, see the [HackerNewsStory class](https://github.com/normand1/HyperFeeder/blob/master/podcastTextGenerationApp/podcastDataSourcePlugins/models/hackerNewsStory.py) as an example.

 - [podcastIntroPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastIntroPlugins): These plugins will be invoked to write the Intro for the podcast based on the "stories" picked by the `podcastDataSourcePlugins`.
+This is a good place to inject some personality or branding to the podcast based on your choice of plugins or modification to existing plugins.

 - [podcastScraperPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastScraperPlugins): These plugins will be invoked to scrape the text from the urls determined by the `podcastDataSourcePlugins`.
 This plugin adds a 'raw_text' directory filled with the raw text scraped from these urls that will be used by the next set of plugins.

 - [podcastSummaryPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastSummaryPlugins): These plugins summarize the raw text returned from the `podcastScraperPlugins`.

 - [podcastSegmentWriterPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastSegmentWriterPlugins): These plugins generate the final text that will be used to produce spoken audio for the podcast.
 The output of this plugin will be written to the podcast's `segment_text` directory.

+- [podcastOutroWriterPlugins](https://github.com/normand1/HyperFeeder/tree/master/podcastTextGenerationApp/podcastOutroWriterPlugins): These plugins generate a the outro to the podcast.
+This is another good place to inject some personality or branding to the podcast based on your choice of plugins or modification to existing plugins.

 ## Podcast Plugin Pipeline
 ```